This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 Kanopi’s Drupal 7 End of Life and Support Package

 For those who decide to remain on Drupal 7 for the time being, there is some good news.
-When D7 reaches its end of life, Drupal users will not see any immediate difference from the front-end perspective.
-And, neither will your site visitors!
-In the back-end of your Drupal site, the platform and modules will begin to display as “Unsupported”, but everything else will essentially continue to work as it had previously.
+When D7 reaches its end of life, Drupal users will not see any immediate difference from the front-end perspective, and neither will your site visitors!
+In the back-end of your Drupal site, the platform and modules will begin to display as “Unsupported,” but everything else will essentially continue to work as it had previously.

 Our Drupal 7 support services include:

-• A continuous improvement approach: Instead of large structural changes, we work on small incremental changes that support your budget.
+- A continuous improvement approach: Instead of large structural changes, we work on small incremental changes that support your budget.
 Our services include module and plugin upgrades, bug fixes and security patches, updating content types/views, and more.

-• A website growth plan: In addition to keeping your D7 site supported beyond EOL, we also work closely with you to future proof your site.
+- A website growth plan: In addition to keeping your D7 site supported beyond EOL, we also work closely with you to future proof your site.
 We create a roadmap for exactly how you can increase conversions for your organization using your website

-• Support and security: Kanopi currently supports 150+ Drupal 7 domains.
+- Support and security: Kanopi currently supports 150+ Drupal 7 domains.
 We work to keep their sites healthy until they’re ready for an upgrade.

-Transition to Drupal 10 with Kanopi
+Transition to Drupal 11 with Kanopi

-Kanopi’s Drupal 7 to 10 migration guide describes the steps you need to follow to upgrade your site, including:
+With that in mind, Kanopi’s Drupal 7 to 10 migration guide describes the steps you need to follow to upgrade your site, including:

-1. Audit your Drupal 7 site.
+- Audit your Drupal 7 site.
 Review all types of site functionality in this audit, including your modules, content types, paragraphs, etc. This can help you determine where you stand currently and if you should conduct any maintenance before upgrading your site.

-2. Identify necessary redirects to keep your SEO rankings.
+- Identify necessary redirects to keep your SEO rankings.
 Identify top-performing content and determine whether you’ll need to implement a redirect to maintain SEO performance.

-3. Create a backup site copy.
+- Create a backup site copy.
 This will serve as a migration source to ensure everything is in the right place.

-4. Review hosting for technical requirements.
+- Review hosting for technical requirements.
 Ensure your website host can support the minimum technical requirement of PHP 8.1.
 Also, review your host for performance elements such as speed, security, and reliability.

-5. Migrate your site’s content.
+- Migrate your site’s content.
 Determine which content types you’d like to maintain or alter, then let your developer initiate the migration.

 Making the Most of Your Site Upgrade

-If you decide to make the leap to Drupal 10, congratulations!
+If you decide to make the leap to Drupal 11, congratulations!
 This is an exciting moment in your web design journey.

 However, you may feel apprehensive ahead of the migration process.
 Of course, you want your new site to be successful in driving conversions and engaging audience members, and you don’t want to lose any vital data along the way.